hzget/hzget.github.io/ml_tech/algorithms/principle_of_training.md

    Gradient Descent (GD) that gradually tweaks the model params to minimize the cost function, eventually converging to the same set of params as the first method.
-   There're a few variants of Gradient Descent: Batch GD,Mini-batch GD and Stochastic GD (SGD).
+   There're a few variants of Gradient Descent:
+   Batch GD,Mini-batch GD and Stochastic GD (SGD).

-## The method of close-form equation
+## Close-Form Solution

 If it is a Linear Regression model, we can get params via the following method.